AsahiLinux/docs/Glossary.md

 * **VBUS**: USB pin delivering power.
 Defaults to 5V, can go as high as 20V with USB-PD.
 * **VDM**: Vendor Defined Message.
 Used for both USB Alternate Mode (not actually proprietary) and vendor-proprietary commands over USB-PD.
 Apple uses these to configure special modes on their Type C ports.
 * **VHE**: Virtual Host Extensions.
 Extra Registers to allow more efficient switching between OS/VMs/User-space.
 See [ARM VHE explanation](https://developer.arm.com/documentation/102142/0100/Virtualization-Host-Extensions)

+### X
+* **XNU**: Apple's operating system kernel for macOS, iOS, iPadOS, watchOS, tvOS and so on.
+"XNU" is an abbreviation for "X is not Unix"